FREQUENTLY ASKED QUESTIONS

 Q11: How much is the fundraising art exhibition expected to raise, and what is PHILLIPS contributing to the exhibition costs?

-PHILLIPS is donating their exhibition spaces in London, Paris and New York as well as selling the artwork in the auction sale in NY.
-Le Ciel is finding sponsorship for shipping, printing of catalogues and invitations and catering costs for the opening previews.
+PHILLIPS are donating their exhibition spaces in London, Paris and New York and providing many organisational and design services without which this exhibition could not have gone ahead.
+Le Ciel is sourcing sponsorship for shipping, printing of catalogues and invitations and catering costs for the opening previews.
 The aim is to have everything sponsored so that all proceeds go towards furthering the foundation’s mission.
-We are hoping to raise between £100,000-£200,000
+We are hoping to raise around £200,000.